A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Preliminaries

-holds for all test functions $\varphi \in C_c^{\infty}(\mathbb{R}^{n+1})$.
-If the left hand side is non-positive, $u$ is said to be a subsolution.
-If the left hand side is non-negative, $u$ is said to be a supersolutions.
-In what follows, $u$ always denotes a positive solution to the equation.
+holds for all test functions $\varphi \in C_c^{\infty}(I_{r^{p}} \times B_{r})$.
+If the left hand side is non-positive for all non-negative test functions, $u$ is said to be a subsolution.
+If the left hand side is non-negative for all non-negative test functions, $u$ is said to be a supersolution.
+By a standard apporximation argument, we can use compactly supported Sobolev functions as test functions as opposed to smooth functions.
+In what follows, $u$ will always denote a positive weak solution to the equation.
+As our main result is inherently local, we do not refer to the the cylinder $I_{r^{p}} \times B_r$ anymore but work as if it were the full space time.